helidon-io/helidon/docs/mp/guides/testing-junit5.md

 ## Create a Sample Helidon MP Project

-In this guide we will use the [Helidon MP Quickstart][helidon-mp-quickstart] project in our examples.
+In this guide we will use the [Helidon MP Quickstart](../guides/quickstart.md) project in our examples.

 This application provides an endpoint `/greet`, and we want to make sure this endpoint is available and returns expected value.